General Adept Nemo

 He likes all jacks, but there are some he makes shine:

 - Dynamo - Nemo's pet warjack

-- Centurion, Hammersmith, Avenger - slow jacks, which love Energizer, and all of them have strong melee attacks, which can be even more threatening with Lightning Shroud.
+- Centurion, Hammersmith, Avenger - Slow jacks, which love Energizer, and all of them have strong melee attacks.
+These guys can be even more threatening with Lightning Shroud on them.

-- Minuteman and Charger - fast and hard hitting jacks, who can really be go to town with 3 FOC on feat turn.
+- Minuteman and Charger - Fast and hard hitting jacks, who can really be go to town with three focus on feat turn.